Will Franken: Life

 Franken was born in Sedalia, Missouri.
 He has a degree in literature from Southwest Missouri State University.

 Franken was credited with uncovering some illuminating literary discrepancies between two extant copies of David Garrick's one act farce, Miss in Her Teens The spotlight which this discovery shone on the role of political censorship from the Lord Chamberlain's office in the 18th century, proved of such interest to those in the field that Franken's article about it was published in the Huntington Library Quarterly.
-He started performing comedy in the 2000s in San Francisco, before moving to London in 2013.
+He started performing comedy in the 2000s in San Francisco, appearing regularly at The Marsh Theater in the Mission District and the now defunct North Beach club The Purple Onion before moving to London in 2013.